aws-samples/sample-serverless-mcp-servers/stateful-mcp-on-ecs/README.md

 cd ..
 ```

 Deployment takes 3-4 minutes.
-Once Tarraform deployment has completed, it will take 2-3 more minutes for ECS tasks to spin up and get recognized by the ALB target group.
+Once Terraform deployment has completed, it will take 2-3 more minutes for ECS tasks to spin up and get recognized by the ALB target group.

 ### Test your remote MCP Server with MCP client:
 ```bash